Narenpradhan/Narenpradhan/README.md

 <h2 align="center">🍁About Me!</h2>

 ### I am a third-year student pursuing a bachelor's degree.
-As an aspiring cybersecurity enthusiast, I am currently exploring the fields of Reverse Engineering & Malware Analysis and Networking.
-My deep passion for technology propels my journey of lifelong learning, inspiring me to implement and apply my acquired knowledge in creating projects that contribute meaningfully to the technical community.
+As an Data enthusiast, I am currently honing my skills in the fields of Data Analysis, Data Modelling, Dashboard Development using SQL, Python, Power BI and other tools.
+My deep passion for technology propels my journey of lifelong learning, inspiring me to implement and apply my acquired knowledge in creating projects that extracts profound insights from data and reveal the true insights the data conveys.

 <br>